codelingo/lingo/README.md

 CLQL is the query language under the `match:` section of a Tenet.
 It stands for CodeLingo Query Language.
 The full spec can be found [here](https://docs.google.com/document/d/1NIw1J9u2hiez9ZYZ0S1sV8lJamdE9eyqWa8R9uho0MU/edit), but a practical to get acquainted with the language is to review the [examples](examples).

 Release v0.1.1 has a partial implementation of CLQL.
 String and regex assertions, as demonstrated above, are supported against found facts.
-This list of avaialable facts are currently language specific and can be found in the relevant doc page in the manual:
+This list of available facts are currently language specific and can be found in the relevant doc page in the manual:

 * [PHP](doc/PHP.md)